Panethnicity: United States

 Panethnicity has allowed Asian Americans to unite based on similar historical relations with the United States (such as - in some cases - US military presence in their native countries).
 The Asian American panethnic identity has evolved to become a means for immigrant groups such as Asian Americans to unite in order to gain political strength in numbers.
 Similarly, one can speak of a "panethnic European American category".

+Scholarship on the historical development and institutionalization of Hispanic/Latino panethnicity, such as that by sociologist G. Cristina Mora in her book "Making Hispanics: How Activists, Bureaucrats, and Media Constructed a New American" (2014), has examined how governmental, media, and activist institutions jointly shaped the emergence of broad panethnic identities in the United States.

 The term "American" has become one of the more widespread panethnic concepts.

 Mainstream institutions and political policies often play a big role in the labeling of panethnic groups.
 They often enact policies that deal with specific groups of people, and panethnic groups are one way to group large numbers of people.
 Public policy might dole out resources or make deals with multiple groups, viewing them all as one large entity.

 Panethnic labels are often, though not always, created and employed by outsiders of the group that is being defined panethnically.
 In the case of the Asian American movement of the 1960s and 1970s, the panethnic label "Asian American" was not created by outsiders; rather, it was coined by professor Yuji Ichioka and his spouse, Emma Gee, in order to consolidate Asian activists that they had seen at various political demonstrations of the time.
 The manner in which the two garnered support for the alliance sheds light on the expressly panethnic approach that was at the core of this new Asian American identity: they went through the roster of the Peace and Freedom Party, a majority white anti-war organization that was protesting the Vietnam War at the time, and telephoned all the individuals they could find with "Asian" surnames.
 Though the Asian American identity was initially not inclusive of many Asian ethnicities, new waves of Asian immigrants since the 1965 Immigration and Nationality Act have accelerated the expansion of the identity.
 At the time of the 2000 US census, 88% of Asian America was made up of six Asian ethnicities: Chinese, Japanese, Korean, Filipino, Indian, and Vietnamese.